jpasierbb/StockApp_RestApi/README.md

-I did it with my very great friend @atlomak as a simple project on our studies.
+I did it with my very great friend @atlomak as a simple project in our college.